rv1448/Oreilly.com/OrellyBooks/JavaNetworkProgramming.md

 	- Subclass of outputstream use these methods to write data onto particular media
 	- ByteArrayoutput stream writes to expandable bytearray
 	- outputstream fundamental write method takes a integer from 0 to 255 as an argument and write byte to the output stream
+	- write method take a int and write only first eight bits are placed on the wire
+	- if a int over 255 is passed to the write method, the least signiifcant byte of the number is written to the wire
+* InputStream
+	- The basic method of InputStream is read().
+This method reads a single byte of data form the input stream and returns it as int from 0 to 255.
+End of stream by returning -1.
+THe read() method awaits and blocks execution of code that follows it until a byte of data is available and ready to be read.

+* Thread

+	- Either subclass thread and override its run method or Implement runnable interface